Android Download & Installation Guide

 Which sign-in method should I use?

 Use the same sign-in method (Google, Apple, or Microsoft) you used when creating your Wispr Flow account on other devices.
 You cannot switch between login methods once your account is created.
 Enterprise users can also sign in with SSO by entering their work email address.
+Email aliases containing "+" are not supported.

-What does the "Early Access" badge mean?
+What does Beta mean?

 Why doesn't the Flow Bubble appear right after finishing setup?